 Fear has been on my mind lately – the undoing of fear, which is healing – and in particular how one looks at this issue from the perspective of A Course in Miracles.
-Ending fear feels like a practical problem to me – like building a house rather than waxing poetic and philosophical about the joy of home.
+Ending fear feels like a practical problem to me – like building a house rather than waxing poetic about the joy of home.

 There are times in my practice – I think this is generally true for all ACIM students – when a particular issue or challenge comes sharply into focus.
 These can be frightening moments but if we can hold them clearly – without judgment or panic – there is a potential for helpful undoing.